Healthy Homes Assessment Houghton Bay

 What is the reason Healthy Homes Compliance So Important?

-About 1 in 3 households rent the property in New Zealand and Houghton Bay, and research indicates that rental houses are most likely to be colder, older and have less effective heating, and generally are of lower quality than homes that are owned by the owner.
+A majority of households rent the property in New Zealand and Houghton Bay, and research shows us that these rental houses are most likely to be older, colder, are not as effective heating and tend to be of poorer standard than those owned by owners.

-Cold, damp and mouldy houses are linked to negative health outcomes, particularly illnesses like colds, flu, asthma and cardiovascular conditions.
-Furthermore, people who experience at least four key housing quality problems frequently have less satisfaction in their lives and lower well-being.
+The damp, cold and mouldy houses can have negative well-being outcomes, particularly illnesses like colds, flu, asthma and heart diseases.
+Furthermore, people who report at least four key housing quality problems frequently have lower levels of satisfaction with life and a decrease in psychological well-being.

-Improving the standard of Houghton Bay rental property can allow tenants to experience better mental and physical health and minimise the disruptions to their work, education and living due to illness.
-Your investment is also protected from mildew, mould and damp damage, meaning less maintenance costs in the long run.
+Enhancing the standard of Houghton Bay rental property can help tenants enjoy better mental and physical health and minimise the interruption to learning, work and daily life because of diseases.
+Your investment is also better safeguarded from mildew, mould and damp-related damage, which results in less maintenance costs in the long run.

-The Healthy Homes Standard is a list of specific and minimum standards for Heating, Insulation Ventilation and Ventilation and Drainage, and Draught Control on Houghton Bay rental properties.
+The Healthy Homes Standard is a list of the specific and minimum standards for Heating, Insulation Ventilation, Moisture Ingress and Drainage, and Draught-stopping within Houghton Bay rental properties.

-Begin now by calling about the Houghton Bay Healthy Home assessment on your rental property today.
+Begin now by calling about having a Houghton Bay Healthy Home assessment on your rental property right now.

 healthy homes assessment compliance